 Now that iOS 14 is available, there has never been a better time to get your app up and running with the latest operating system.
 With iOS adoption coming at a very high rate (nearly 80%), most users will update their devices once given the opportunity.
 The sooner you update and begin testing your app the more time you’ll have to perfect your customer’s apps.
 Compared with Android’s last reported adoption rate of Pie at 22.6%, more iOS users will be expecting apps to work flawlessly with new iOS updates.

 The biggest problem when updating is to ensure your app works as your customers expect it to and to avoid ay major outages or failures.
 Besides new features, there are many things to look out for when updating your app, including compatibility, testing, and required updates.
-Let’s take a tour with us in this article!
+Let’s take a tour with us in this guide for app publishers!

 Table of Contents